gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 ## Missed jobs
 If $\Throughput\;<\;\JobRate$, we're not handling some of the jobs.

-In a well-designed system, this usually means the jobs pile up in a queue somewhere (possibly several places).
+In a well-designed system, this usually means the jobs pile up in a queue somewhere (possibly a few places).

 For example: